 1 On-street parking will be limited to two-hours from 6:00AM to 6:00PM, Monday thru Saturday.
 Overnight parking will be prohibited from 2:00AM to 5:00AM daily.

-As shown above, in addition to the eight (8) onsite temporary guest parking spaces, on-street parking will be located along the Main Street and Benton Avenue frontages.
-A total of eight (8) on-street spaces will be available to the general public, subject to the posted parking regulations.
+As previously mentioned, on-street parking will be located along the Main Street and Benton Avenue frontages.
+A total of nine (9) on-street spaces will be available to the general public, subject to the posted parking regulations.